-Each reagent, whether "atomic" (e.g., rainbow bead control) or mixture (e.g., M9 media), SHOULD be represented as a Component.
+Each reagent, whether "atomic" (e.g., rainbow bead control) or mixture (e.g., M9 media), SHOULD be represented as a Component and/or as a Feature of a Component in which the reagent is used.
+For example, a custom media mixture might be defined as a Component and used as a SubComponent, while a commercially supplied reagent might be used as an ExternallyDefined feature linking to its PubChem identifiers.

-The roles of reagents may vary in context: for example, Arabinose may serve as an inducer or as a media carbon source.
-As such, role SHOULD be indicated by an NCI Thesaurus (NCIT) term in a role property of the SubComponent.
+The roles of reagents may vary in context: for example, arabinose may serve as an inducer or as a media carbon source.
+As such, contextual role SHOULD be indicated by an NCI Thesaurus (NCIT) term in a role property of the Feature.
 Examples include: